Rising political threats take US into uncharted territory as 2024 election looms

 “You get to the point where at least one person can interpret that as a call to violence,” Braddock said.
 “As we've seen, one person can do a lot of damage.”

 Though the danger is greater and the rhetoric harsher on the political right, Braddock said, the left also has responsibility.
-Shortly before the arrest outside Kavanaugh’s house, Senate Majority Leader Chuck Schumer had warned that the GOP-appointed Supreme Court majority had “released the whirlwind" and "will pay the price” with its ruling overturning Roe v.
-Wade.
+More than two years before the arrest outside Kavanaugh’s house, Senate Majority Leader Chuck Schumer warned the GOP-appointed Supreme Court majority that a ruling overturning the right to abortion would mean it had “released the whirlwind” and “will pay the price.”

 Still, experts warned against presuming that too many Americans are so radicalized that they might engage in politically motivated violence.

-Note: This story was first published on August 12, 2023.
-It was updated on August 13, 2023, to correct that Chuck Schumer’s remarks on abortion were made more than two years before an arrest outside Supreme Court Justice Brett Kavanaugh’s house, not shortly before.